 With glasses that begin at $6, EyeBuyDirect is one of the cheapest options to buy prescription eyeglasses online.
-(We’ve ordered multiple pairs from them ourselves.)
+(I have ordered multiple pairs from them ourselves.)
 While EyeBuyDirect doesn’t offer a home try-on option, they have a unique virtual try on program that uses your computer’s camera to fit glasses to your face virtually (tip: sit in a well-lit place where the light is behind the computer).
 They also offer a“14-Day Fit & Style guarantee,” which permits customers “to make an equal exchange or return with no questions asked.”
 Eyebuydirect also maintains a separate “365-Day Product Guarantee” that allows customers to request a one-time replacement pair within 12 months of purchase for a covered reason.
 I’ve utilized the 14-day no quibble guarantee before, and found their customer service was fast and friendly.

 Zenni Optical, which began out of a garage in in 2003 out of a garage in California, is one of our favorite affordable options for prescription eyeglasses.They are super-affordable and offer over 1,600 of frame style and color combinations, which start at just $6.95 including single-vision lenses.
 While the company does not maintain a try-at-home option, they have a virtual mirror that you can try.
 And with prices this affordable, if one pair of glasses doesn’t work out, it’s not a huge deal.

 Even More Affordable Alternatives to Warby Parker

 Need more options?
 See Modern Fellows’ ultimate guide to buying prescription eyeglasses online and my guide to the absolute cheapest prescription eye-wear for glasses from just $6.

 Another option: Warby Parker

 Of course, you can also try Warby Parker’s home try-on program, which is constantly adding to its line of attractive eyeglasses and sunglasses, including with limited-edition offerings, which start at $95 including single-vision lenses.
 (The company has also introduced Scout, a service for contact lenses.)
 Warby Parker’s home try-on program lets you choose 5 frames for 5 days with free shipping.
 You can also try on as many as you wish at their growing network of physical stores.
 Warby Parker also offers blue light blocking lenses for an additional charge.